-Best Pocket Carry Flashlight For Under 30 Dollars
+Best Flashlight Under 30 Dollars For Pocket Carry

-Here’s what I use it for, and why I believe it’s one of the best for the money.
+Here’s why I like it, and why I believe it’s one of the best of its type for the money.

-It’s the Streamlight 66118 Stylus Pro Black LED Pen Flashlight.
+It’s the Streamlight 66118 Stylus Pro LED Pen Flashlight.

-1. It fits perfectly and comfortably in your pants pocket.
-The reason it’s particularly suitable is the pocket clip which snaps onto the flashlight near the tail cap, and the overall dimensions of the flashlight.
+1. It fits perfectly and comfortably in my pants pocket.
+The reason it’s particularly suitable is the pocket clip which snaps onto the flashlight near the tail cap, and the overall dimensions of the flashlight (shown below).

 2. If you wear any sort of cargo pants with multiple pockets (as I do), then the Streamlight Stylus Pro will clip especially conveniently and comfortably to any one of them.
 The clip is strong enough so not to worry about losing it.